What Happened to Simran Bhoga & Where is She Now? The Shocking Truth Behind Netflix’s Sweet Bobby: My Catfish Nightmare

 After the Kirat Assi case, where is Simran Bhogal now?

-Since Bhogul’s in-person confession to Assi, the cousins have not communicated.
+Since Bhogal’s in-person confession to Assi, the cousins have not communicated.
 Before Netflix noticed the case, podcaster Alexi Mostrous made the public aware.

 He told Cosmopolitan that Bhogal was formerly a “high-powered” executive at Barclays Bank but had left on her own volition due to the case.
 She had given Assi a sizeable payment, which included Assi’s legal fees.

 According to Radio Times, Bhogal was coerced into making a brief statement: “I strongly object to the numerous unfounded and seriously defamatory accusations that have been made about me, as well as details of private matters that have been shared with the media.”
-She has reportedly returned to her parent’s home in North London but has stayed quiet and out of the spotlight until Netflix’s Sweet Bobby: My Catfish Nightmare was in the works until then.
+She has reportedly returned to her parent’s home in North London but has stayed quiet and out of the spotlight, that is until now.

 Watch Sweet Bobby: My Catfish Nightmare on: